hussainaloum/nRF-Connect-SDK-Development-Environmet-setup/README.md

 ## 2- Using the Command Prompt(Windows), CMake, Ninja and nRF Command Line Tools
 Use this option if you like to work with the Command Prompt!
+> Note: You must have CMake, Ninja and the nRF Command Line Tools downloaded.

 First set up IntelliSense in VS Code, to detect code and header files in the following way.
 1- Add .vscode folder under the main directory.
 2- In the folder add a file called c_cpp_properties.json.